An ad-free and cookie-free website.

-We show how RLI stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Property/Casualty Insurance industry.
+We show how RLI stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Direct Property and Casualty Insurance Carriers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 RLI Corp. is a specialty insurer serving niche property, casualty and surety markets.
 The company provides deep underwriting expertise and superior service to commercial and personal lines customers nationwide.
 RLI's products are offered through its insurance subsidiaries - RLI Insurance Company, Mt.
 Hawley Insurance Company and Contractors Bonding and Insurance Company.
 All of RLI's insurance subsidiaries are rated A+ (Superior) by AM Best Company.
 RLI has paid and increased regular dividends for 45 consecutive years and delivered underwriting profits for 25 consecutive years.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)